Júnior Santos (footballer, born 1994)

-José Antonio dos Santos Júnior (born 11 October 1994), known as Júnior Santos, is a Brazilian professional footballer who plays as a forward for Atlético Mineiro.
+José Antonio dos Santos Júnior (born 11 October 1994), known as Júnior Santos, is a Brazilian professional footballer who plays as a forward for Botafogo, on loan from Atlético Mineiro.

 Career

 Early career

 Born in Conceição do Jacuípe, Bahia, Júnior Santos worked as a bricklayer until age 20, when he moved to the state capital of Salvador and played amateur football.
 Three years later, a prophecy in church foretold his future as a travelling professional footballer.

 After a friend invited him for trials at Osvaldo Cruz almost 2,000 kilometres away in São Paulo, Júnior Santos impressed scouts, signed permanently and made his senior debut on 8 August 2017 by starting in a 1–1 away draw against Presidente Prudente FC in the Campeonato Paulista Segunda Divisão.

 On 25 June 2017, he netted his first two goals in a 2–2 home draw against José Bonifácio, ending the season with five goals in 20 appearances as Osvaldo Cruz was knocked out in the quarterfinals.